-Smoothies are perfect for breakfast because they are packed full of fruit goodness, vitamins and calcium, and if your kids are dairy free there are still plenty of recipes to choose from.
-And making these healthy kid friendly recipes at home is so much cheaper than buying them from the store.
+Smoothies are perfect for breakfast because they are packed full of fruit goodness, vitamins and calcium, and even if your kids are dairy free there are still plenty of recipes to choose from.
+And making these easy smoothie recipes for kids at home is so much cheaper than buying them from the store.

 - Start by removing all of the seeds and stems from your fruit and then dice them up so that they go through the blender a bit easier.

 - If the fruits you want to use are in season then go ahead and buy them fresh, if not you can use frozen fruit to make smoothies too.

 - Add the liquid into the blender first, and then add about half of your fruit and other ingredients.
 Whizz it up, and then add the rest of the ingredients a bit at a time.
 If you want to add ice cubes then add them in at the very end.
 Oh and don’t forget to replace the lid each time or you’ll end up wearing breakfast!

 - If you want to make a batch of smoothies so you can eat them for breakfast then you can store them in the fridge in an airtight container and they’ll last for one or two days, or pop them in the freezer in a silicone popsicle mold for a fun way to eat a frozen smoothie.

 You can make smoothies using the blender from your food processor but it needs a pretty powerful motor to get through all of that fruit and ice cubes so you might be better off investing in a smoothie maker if you want to make these easy smoothie recipes for breakfast regularly.
 Drinking bottles, smoothie friendly straws and popsicle molds make it easier to drink (or eat) your smoothies on the move.